LspongebobJH/virgo_icml2023/README.md

 ## List of files in the main directory
 * utils.py and utils_pyg.py: provide **implementations of virgo initializations**.
 Specifically, `init_layers` function initializes each layer's learnable weights with the virgo.
-Refer to files below for how to use this function.
+Note that I use DGL's `GraphConv` and PyG's `GCNConv` without weight and bias to implement the cumulative multiplication of adjacent matrices (`class Aggr` in `utils.py` and `utils_pyg.py`).
+They are much more efficient than using ordinary PyTorch's matrix operations.
+Refer to files below for how to use `init_layers`.

 > Below `nc`, `lp` and `gc` means `node classification`, `link prediction` and `graph classification` tasks, respectively.
 > comp* : `dataset, ..` + `model, ..` + `task, ..`.
 Meaning that experimenting the `models, ..` on datasets `dataset, ..` with tasks `task, ..`